Krapic/Fitness-Tracker-With-Wifi6-Connectivity/README.md

 ## Author

 **Frane Krapić**
-Technical Faculty, University of Rijeka
+Faculty of Engineering, University of Rijeka
 September 2025

 ---